speric/speric.github.com/_posts/2020-07-15-share-by-default.md

 * Assume anything shared in a 1:1 is "share with permission".
 If you learn something in a 1:1 that you think another person should hear, always ask "Do you mind if I share that?"
 In my experience, most of the time the answer is yes, but never assume.

-A bias for "share by default" doesn't you will wind up sharing everything in public.
+A bias for "share by default" doesn't mean you will wind up sharing everything in public.
 It only means that you're looking for reasons _to not_ share information.
 This is as opposed to looking for explicit reasons _to_ share information.
 Just because you, in your limited wisdom, can't come up with a reason to share